sisatech/vorteil-documentation/doc/cli/general/README.md

-# Version
+# General and Miscellaneous

-View client and server version information
+Other general and miscellaneous topics about the CLI, including top-level only commands.